 the change via CI.
 If you’re making a larger change, make the change in Kong first, then

 export the new file.
-Then you can
+Then you can diff the two state files to review the changes

-deck diffperiodically to ensure that Kong’s database is in sync with the state file checking into your Git repositories.
+database is in sync with the state file checking into your Git repositories.

 Trigger an alert if decK detects a drift in the configuration.